 Part of gaining a fundamental understanding of grief includes learning about the grieving process.
-The good news is that while managing this complex emotion is difficult, it is possible.
+The good news is that while managing this complex and intense emotion is difficult, it is possible.
 Here, we’ll explore the grieving process in detail, and look at some of the best ways to cope with grief in a healthy, therapeutic way.

 Going Through the Grieving Process

-Grief is defined as the natural response to losing someone or something that you deeply cared for.
+Grief is defined as the natural response to losing someone or something that you deeply care for.
 While typically applied to a loved one’s death, you really can grieve losing anything you love.
-For instance, people often experience grief and emotional pain after a marriage ends, or they may wonder how to cope with grief after the loss of or retirement from a job.
+For instance, people often experience intense grief and emotional pain after a marriage ends, or they may wonder how to cope with grief after the loss of or retirement from a job.
 They may even grieve after a child goes to college.